vsoch/gridtest/paper/paper.md

  1. Lets you define grids to be generated programatically, version controlled, and used for multiple purposes
  2. Allows measuring metrics alongside tests
- 3. Stores tests in a yaml file that can be stored in version control
+ 3. Stores tests in a YAML file that can be stored in version control
  4. Generates data exports and interactive reports for results
  5. Provides an easy way to interactively debug
  6. Helps you to discover the tests that you need to write, and creates a template to fill in